tnebooks/12th-physics/content.en/docs/electrostatics/gauss-law-and-its-applications.md

 ### Electric Flux

 The number of electric field lines crossing a given area kept normal to the electric field lines is called electric flux.
 It is usually denoted by the Greek letter \(\Phi_{E}\) and its unit is \(\mathrm{Nm^2C^{-1}}\).
 Electric flux is a scalar quantity and it can be positive or negative.
+For a simpler understanding of electric flux, the following Figure 1.30 is useful.

 ![Figure 1.30 Electric flux](a27.png)

 The electric field of a point charge is drawn.
 Consider two small rectangular area elements placed normal to the field at regions A and B. Even though these elements have the same area, the number of electric field lines crossing the element in region A is more than that crossing the element in region B. Therefore the electric flux in region A is more than that in region B. Since electric field strength for a point charge decreases as the distance increases, electric flux also decreases as the distance increases.
+The above discussion gives a qualitative idea of electric flux.
+However a precise definition of electric flux is needed.

 ### Electric flux for uniform Electric field